 Urgent appointments

 For patients who need to be assessed or seen the same day.
-Patients will be seen or contacted by our on call triage team.
+Patients will be seen or contacted by our urgent care team.

 Routine appointments

 Suitable for those patients with non urgent needs or those requiring ongoing treatment.
-These appointments are available to book up to four weeks in advance either by using our online services or by calling into the surgery.
+These appointments are available to book in advance either by using our online services or by calling into the surgery.

 Same day appointments